mbari-org/vars-query-vue/docs/doc_01_general_info.md

 ## *Definitions*

 ### General ###

-**VARS** (Video Annotation and Reference System) is a software interface and database system that provides tools for describing, cataloging, retrieving, and viewing the visual, descriptive, and quantitative data associated with MBARI’s deep-sea video archives.
+***VARS*** (Video Annotation and Reference System) is a software interface and database system that provides tools for describing, cataloging, retrieving, and viewing the visual, descriptive, and quantitative data associated with MBARI’s deep-sea video archives.

-The **VARS Knowledgebase** is an extensible database of biological, geological, and technical terms used to describe deep-sea research conducted by the institute.
+The ***VARS Knowledgebase*** is an extensible database of biological, geological, and technical terms used to describe deep-sea research conducted by the institute.
 This database is composed of identifiable objects called *concepts* (e.g. organisms, equipment, sediment types, etc.).
 The knowledgebase also contains *associations* which serve as descriptors that can be connected with the objects being annotated (e.g. colors, size, behaviors).

-An **annotation** is an observation made at a specific date and time of MBARI's imagery archive.
-Each annotation captures details such as the identity of the observed organism or object (*concept*), its behavior, habitat, or other relevant features [^association] *association*.]
+An ***annotation*** is an observation made at a specific date and time of MBARI's imagery archive.
+Each annotation captures details such as the identity of the observed organism or object (*concept*), its behavior, habitat, or other relevant features *association*.

 ### Query Specific ###

-An [^association]:*association*  descriptors to be added to a concept to provide more detail about that annotation (behavior, color, posture, sample information, etc.) Each descriptor must be connected to a concept observation.
+An ***association***  descriptors to be added to a concept to provide more detail about that annotation (behavior, color, posture, sample information, etc.) Each descriptor must be connected to a concept observation.
 Multiple associations may be used to describe one observation.
 A concept can have multiple associations to describe the observation.

-An *activity* includes the direction or movement of the camera or the intended activity associated with a particular annotation.
+An ***activity*** includes the direction or movement of the camera or the intended activity associated with a particular annotation.

-A *camera platform* specifies the platform a camera was deployed on while recording the selected observations.
+A ***camera platform*** specifies the platform a camera was deployed on while recording the selected observations.

-A *concept* is the name of the physical object in an observation.
+A ***concept*** is the name of the physical object in an observation.

-A *deployment* refers to a specific ROV dive, AUV or instrument deployments where data and imagery were collected.
+A ***deployment*** refers to a specific ROV dive, AUV or instrument deployments where data and imagery were collected.

-An *observation date* is the date the observation was annotated.
+An ***observation date*** is the date the observation was annotated.
 Sometimes this is the same as the recorded date from observations made at sea.

-An *observer* is the name od ther person who did the annotation
+An ***observer*** is the name od ther person who did the annotation

-The *recorded date* is the date the imagery was collected.
+The ***recorded date*** is the date the imagery was collected.